German firm behind goal-line technology looks beyond World Cup

 This year’s World Cup will be the first when ‘goal-line technology’ will be used, years after the concept was introduced to sports such as cricket, rugby and tennis.

 The system, which costs 100,000-170,000 euros ($136,000-$2 31,200) a year, makes use of 14 cameras.
-They send digitalized pictures to a data room, sitting in the top of the soccer stadium.
-After analyzing the data, the message will be sent to a special watch, worn by the referee with the word “GOAL” if the balls is over the line.
+They send digitalised pictures to a data room, sitting in the top of the soccer stadium.
+After analysing the data, the message will be sent to a special watch, worn by the referee with the word “GOAL” if the balls is over the line.
 The process takes less than a second.

 “Clearly, the world cup is very important to us.
 We hope to convince some sceptics about the technology,” said Dirk Broichhausen, managing director and co-founder of GoalControl.